Shri-1510/Handwritten_digit-_recognition_using_CNN/README.md

 ## Getting Started
 1. Clone the repository to your local machine.

-2. Install the required libraries by running:
+2. Install the required libraries by running: pip install -r requirements.txt

 3. Execute the Python script to train and test the CNN model on the MNIST dataset: